millbj92/protobuf_api_server/README.md

-# Go gRPC server with Object Relation Mapping using the Ent framework.
+# Go gRPC server with ORM using the Ent framework.

 While I'm still a little unsteady about code generation, I can't deny that this framework was able to accomplish quite a bit in just a few minutes.
 I love that they've integrated protobuf into their workflow so nicely.